rcantini/rcantini.github.io/content/post/bert_text_classification/index.md

 ## Fine-tuning
 Let's now move on how to fine-tune the BERT model in order to deal with our classification tasks.
 Text classification can be a quite challenging task, but we can easily achieve amazing results by exploiting the effectiveness of transfer learning form pre-trained language representation models.
 The first use case is related to the classification of movie reviews according to the expressed sentiment, which can be *positive* or *negative*.
-The used data come from the <a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews">IMDB dataset</a>, which contians 50000 movie reviews equally divided by polarity.
+The used data come from the <a href="https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews">IMDB dataset</a>, which contains 50000 movie reviews equally divided by polarity.
 The second case study is about building a model capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate.
 The used <a href="https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data">dataset</a> is comprised of a large number of comments from Wikipedia.
-Toxicity detection models are useful for helping online discussion become more productive and respectful.
+Toxicity detection models are useful for helping online discussions become more productive and respectful.

 In the following, I show my Keras code for creating the models.